romm/formz/Documentation/04-DeveloperManual/PHP/Validator.rst

 To configure the usable validators in the forms configuration, read the chapter “:ref:`usersManual-typoScript-configurationValidators`”.

-You have the possibility to create your own validators depending on your needs; make sure that they inherit ``Romm\Formz\Validation\Validator\AbstractValidator``, and use correctly the functions from the API.
+You have the possibility to create your own validators depending on your needs; make sure that they inherit ``Romm\Formz\Validation\Field\AbstractFieldValidator``, and use correctly the functions from the API.

 API
 ^^^